 The Gospel in Christ Culture: how resemblance and stereotypes endanger 100% Christian community

-Jesus Followers can do this by claiming the untapped Presence of the Holy Spirit, allowing the Holy Spirit to energize us and lead us - in whatever organization and/or group we're currently members of - working evangelically and missionally across congregational lines - to re-establish a first century-like Christ Culture - a Gospel that wraps around all sub cultures, which touch all that Jesus Christ touched, taught and lived, including (but not limited to) the unnecessary distinctions between empire and province; nation and state; religious and secular; politico and consumer; healed and unhealed; 99% and 1%; ruler and laity; homeless poor and coping middleclass; families and singles; married and divorced; adolescent and child.
+Jesus Followers can claim the untapped or underused Presence of the Holy Spirit, allowing the Holy Spirit to energize us and lead us - in whatever organization and/or group we're currently members of - working evangelically and missionally across congregational lines.
+The goal is to re-establish a first century-like Christ Culture, based on a Gospel that wraps around all Christian sub cultures, which touch all that Jesus Christ touched, taught and lived, including (but not limited to) the unnecessary distinctions between empire and province; nation and state; religious and secular; politico and consumer; healed and unhealed; persecutor and martyr, 99% and 1%; ruler and laity; homeless poor and coping middleclass; families and singles; married and divorced; adolescent and child.

 How do we start?
-By understanding the Gospel rollout in the first century and how it influenced the inter-connected sub-cultures of its day.
-Our models are very clear: each of the four Gospels addressed all sub-cultures, yet each exhibits its own special Christology.
-Goals for us today:
+By understanding the Gospel rollout in the first century; reading the Parable of the Messiah Scrolls and seeing how Christ Culture influenced the inter-connected sub-cultures of its day.
+Our models are very clear: each of the four Gospels addressed all sub-cultures, yet each exhibits its own special Christology, as suggested here:

-(1) Understand the meaning (hermeneutic) of the Gospel words our Lord spoke, which were then inspirationally scribed by four of His disciples and canonized in the first century to become the Gospel Culture of Jesus Christ (e.g.,Christ Culture), containing evidence of:
+(1) Understand the meaning (hermeneutic) of the Gospel words our Lord spoke, which were then inspirationally scribed by four of His Apostles and canonized in the first century to become the Gospel Culture of Jesus Christ (e.g.,Christ Culture), containing truthful evidence of:

 (a) Jesus the Messiah fulfilling the promise to Israel as a basis for forming the Christ Culture (Matthew),